myzi-me/ds2onlinefix/README.md

 I got a chance to test it seems to be working https://www.youtube.com/watch?v=xp_bbVdFU2I

+# How to use

+Download test release build from releases

+Drag xinput1_3.dll into game folder

+You need to successfully connect once first then needed data will be cached to ds2onlinefix.cache file forever

 # How to compile

 Needs cmake and visual studio 2022